 - Even Instagram uses the same UI which further backs the framework as “efficient” within a dynamic high-traffic application.

 - Though it has a high learning curve, a smooth data flow and simple display logic within make app development easily understandable.

 Managed by a team of Google, the framework is built for speedy and agile work.

-· Angular.js – It is often referred to as an MVW (Model-View-Whatever) framework and a right fir for start-ups and mid-sized companies.
+- Angular.js – It is often referred to as an MVW (Model-View-Whatever) framework and a right fit for start-ups and mid-sized companies.
 Its benefits include smart-quick coding, two-way data binding (backend changes are reflected immediately on the UI), and easy testing.

-· Angular4 – With this release, applications are made to consume less space (can reduce generated code for components by 60%) and work faster than ever before.
+- Angular4 – With this release, Angularjs development consume less space (can reduce generated code for components by 60%) and work faster than ever before.
 Developers can apply codes in debug mode and creation mode too.
 Angular 5 was released around a month ago.
 Though it is feature-pack awesome, let’s wait for some more time for its best reviews.